MyPortugalHoliday.com

 Legend: 1) Chapel of the Apparitions 2) Basilica of Our Lady of the Rosary 3) Basilica of the Most Holy Trinity 4) Lucia's House 5) House of Jacinta and Francisco Marto 6) Arneiro Well (Poço do Arneiro) 7) Valinhos Stations of the Cross 8) Angel's Hollow (Loca do Cabeço) 9) Hungarian Calvary (Calvário Húngaro) 10) Monument to the Three Shepherds 11) Fatima Wax Museum 12) Interactive Museum 13) Sanctuary Museum of Fatima 14) Life of Christ Museum 15) Matriz de Fátima church

-Advice: To avoid crowds, plan your visit for weekdays, avoiding the 13th of each month when pilgrim numbers peak.
-Additionally, consider the weather forecast, as the Santuário de Fátima offers limited shelter during rain.
+Practical tip: To avoid crowds, plan your visit for a weekday and steer clear of the 13th of each month, when pilgrim numbers peak.
+It's also worth checking the weather forecast, as the Santuário de Fátima offers limited shelter during rain.

-To the west is the historic city of Tomar and the pretty hilltop castle of Ourém, while to the east are the two grand monasteries of Alcobaça and Batalha, and the charming beach town of Nazaré.
+The surrounding region, however, is full of fascinating places to explore.
+To the west lies the historic city of Tomar, home to the extraordinary Convento de Cristo, and the pretty hilltop castle of Ourém.
+To the east are the grand monasteries of Alcobaça and Batalha (both UNESCO World Heritage Sites), along with the charming coastal town of Nazaré.

 Related articles: Tomar - Nazaré - Batalha